G8TIC/radar/README.md

   -?                 : help (this output)
 ```

-however most have sensible defaults and are therefore not required in operation.
+however most have sensible defaults and are therefore not needed in operation.

 ## Wire protocol

-A basic description of the wire protocol is provided in [PROTOCOL.md](PROTOCOL.md)
+A description of the wire protocol is provided in [PROTOCOL.md](PROTOCOL.md)

+## Telemetry

+In addition to the ADS-B data, we send some telemetry about the software and the platform that
+it is running on to understand performance and discover bugs.
+For details see [TELEMETRY.md](TELEMETRY.md)

 ## Contributing